 - Inside the

-hybrid-filesdirectory, create the following three subdirectories to organize files that you will create later:
+hybrid-filesdirectory, create the following subdirectories to organize files that you will create later using the following commands:

 - Inside the

 $APIGEECTL_HOME.
-These symlinks allow you to run the
+These links allow you to run the

 apigeectlcommand from inside the

-- To check that the symlinks were created correctly, execute this command and make
+- To check that the symlinks were created correctly, execute the following command and make

 sure the link paths point to the correct locations: